BenjaminBini/dilemme/README.md

 $ gulp build
 $ node server
 ```
+On the first start, sample data will be automatically pushed to the database.

 Then go to http://localhost:3131 and everything should be fine.

+Default admin credentials are 'joe'/'joe'.

 # Useful Gulp tasks